gagle/node-properties/README.md

 */
 ```

 Stringified json objects don't care about the order because each object is a namespace.
-Pure .properties files also don't care because all the file is a unique namespace, but ini files have a problem because there could be global properties that don't belong to any section, to any namespace.
+Pure .properties files don't care because all the file is a unique namespace, but ini files have a problem because there could be global properties that don't belong to any section, to any namespace.
 If a numeric key is under a section, when it is stringified this key is added above of the all the data, so it is stringified as a global property when in fact it belongs to a section.

 The `Stringifier` solves this issue and also allows you to write comments.
 The function accepts a parameter.
 If you pass an object it will be converted to a stringifier.
 It is not very useful because [stringify()](#stringify) already converts automatically the object to a stringifier.
 If you need to stringify an object several times convert it first to a stringifier.